kes/blog/content/posts/writing-an-elisp-sort.md

 -   In that case, `sort-subr` passes each key to the predicate as a cons cell: `(BEG .
 END)`.
 -   Our PREDICATE just computes the length `END - BEG` and compares lengths.

-This works nicely for a list of names.
-But our original goal was to sort **cells** in an Org table, left-to-right, top-to-bottom.
+This works nicely for a list of names.[^fn:2] But our original goal was to sort **cells** in an Org table, left-to-right, top-to-bottom.

 Time to get a bit fancier.